MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on-kerberos-configuration.md

 # Enable Kerberos SSO to on-premises Active Directory and Entra ID Kerberos resources in Platform SSO

 Mac users can join their new device to Microsoft Entra ID during the first-run out-of-box experience (OOBE).
 The macOS Platform single sign-on (PSSO) is a capability on macOS that is enabled using the [Microsoft Enterprise Single Sign-on Extension](../../identity-platform/apple-sso-plugin.md).
-PSSO allows users to sign in to a Mac device using a hardware-bound key, smart card or their Microsoft Entra ID password.
+PSSO allows users to sign in to a Mac device using a hardware-bound key, smart card, or their Microsoft Entra ID password.

 This tutorial shows you how to configure Platform SSO to support Kerberos-based SSO to on-premises and cloud resources, in addition to SSO to Microsoft Entra ID.
-This is an optional capability within Platform SSO, but it is recommended if users still need to access on-premises Active Directory resources that use Kerberos for authentication.
+Kerberos SSO is an optional capability within Platform SSO, but it's recommended if users still need to access on-premises Active Directory resources that use Kerberos for authentication.

 ## Prerequisites